adaltas/ece-bigdata-2022-spring/07.nosql-with-hbase/index.md

 - **Consistency**: For one given query, all the nodes return the same result
 - **Availability**: Every query receives a fast response, without guarantee that this is the latest value
 - **Partition tolerance**: The system continues to work even if some nodes are disconnected
-- No distributed storage system can ensure more than 2 of those properties at the same time
+- No storage system can ensure more than 2 of those properties at the same time

 ![CAP theorem](./assets/cap_theorem.png)